Royal Family tree and line of succession

 Born: 2003

-Lady Louise Windsor is the elder child of the Earl and Countess of Wessex.
-She also has a "courtesy" title.
+Born in 2003, Lady Louise Windsor is the elder child of the Earl and Countess of Wessex.

-Princess Royal
+17. The Princess Royal

 Born: 1950

-The Princess Royal is the Queen's second child and only daughter.
+Anne, Princess Royal is the Queen's second child and only daughter.
+When she was born she was third in line to the throne, but is now 17th.
 She was given the title Princess Royal in June 1987.

-Princess Anne has married twice; her first husband Capt Mark Phillips is the father of her two children, Peter and Zara, while her second is Vice-Adm Timothy Laurence.
+Princess Anne has married twice; her first husband Captain Mark Phillips is the father of her two children, Peter and Zara, while her second is Vice-Admiral Timothy Laurence.

 The princess was the first royal to use the surname Mountbatten-Windsor in an official document, in the marriage register after her wedding to Capt Phillips.
 She competed in equestrian events for Great Britain in the 1976 Montreal Olympics and is involved with a number of charities, including Save the Children, of which she has been president since 1970.

 Born: 1977

 Peter Phillips is the eldest of the Queen's grandchildren.
 He married Canadian Autumn Kelly in 2008 and together they have two daughters, Savannah, born in 2010, and Isla, born in 2012.

 The children of the Princess Royal do not have royal titles, as they are descended from the female line.
 Mark Phillips refused the offer of an earldom when he married so their children do not have courtesy titles.

+Peter Phillips and his wife announced they were getting divorced in February 2020.

 Born: 2010